BBong119/bbong119.github.io/dbr-detailed-info/manual/parameters/imageParameter/BinarizationModes.md

 #### As `PublicRuntimeSettings` Member
-`BinarizationModes` is a [`BinarizationMode`]({{ site.manual_interface_enum }}parameter-mode-enum.html#binarizationmode) array defines in `furtherModes` which is a struct member of `PublicRuntimeSettings`.
-It is used for setting the modes and the priority  for binarization.
+`BinarizationModes` as a member of `PublicRuntimeSettings` struct is a [`BinarizationMode`]({{ site.manual_interface_enum }}parameter-mode-enum.html#binarizationmode) array for setting the modes and the priority  for binarization.
 Default value will be used if there is no manual setting.

 | Struct |	Struct Member Name | Value Type |
 | ------ | ------------------ | ---------- |